 Element Non-executive directors Executives

-Fixed remuneration Base salary × ✓
+Fixed remuneration Base salary × \checkmark

-Base fee ✓ ×
+Base fee \checkmark ×

-Committee fees ✓ ×
+Committee fees \checkmark ×

-Superannuation √ (1) ✓
+Superannuation √# \checkmark

-Consultancy fees √ (2) ×
+Consultancy fees √ ## ×

-Other benefits ✓ ✓
+Other benefits (D&O \checkmark \checkmark

+Insurance)

-Variable remuneration Short term incentives (STI) × ✓
+Variable Short term incentives (STI) × ✓

-Share options √ (3) ✓
+remuneration Share options √ ### \checkmark

 Performance rights × ✓

-(1)Only applies to Australian non-executives.
+Only applies to Australian non-executives.

-(2)Some directors are paid consultancy fees on an arm's length basis (refer below).
+Some directors are paid consultancy fees on an arm's length basis (refer below).

-(3)Non-executive directors are eligible to participate in the share option plan at the discretion of the Board (refer below for further details).
+Non-executive directors are eligible to participate in the share option plan at the discretion of the Board subject to shareholder approval where required (refer below for further details).

 In setting the Company's compensation policies and practices, the Remuneration Committee seeks to implement policies and practices which will support the long term growth and success of the company as opposed to encouraging short term gain.
 To this end, the LTIP in particular has been designed to motivate executives to make decisions which contribute to the long term growth and success of the Company.
 See below for further details on structure of the LTIP and below for details on compensation issued up the LTIP.
 In setting compensation, the Company does not formally benchmark against other companies, however it does take into account local market conditions.
-In addition, the implications of risks associated with the Company's compensation policies and practices are not formally done, however this is considered by the Remuneration Committee in formulating objectives under the Company's LTIP.
-Given the Company does have a STIP (refer below) which is currently on hold, however if a short term cash bonuses is awarded it is at the Board's discretion and from recommendations from the Remuneration Committee.
-Therefore, as employee's compensation is currently predominately made up of a fixed salary, and the LTP is set taking into account various Board set objectives, employee's compensation are not structured in such a way that employees would take inappropriate or excessive risk.
+The risks associated with the Company's compensation policies and practices are considered by the Remuneration Committee in formulating objectives under the Company's LTIP.
+The Company's STIP is currently on hold; in the event that short-term cash bonuses are awarded, it is at the Board's discretion and from recommendations from the Remuneration Committee.
+The Board and Remuneration Committee considers that because employees' compensation is primarily made up of a fixed salary and the LTIP is set taking into account various Board set objectives, compensation of employees is not structured in such a way that employees would take inappropriate or excessive risk.

-The Company's Remuneration Committee Charter includes a statement of the Company's policy on prohibiting transactions in associated products which limit the risk of participating in unvested entitlements under any equity based remuneration schemes.
-Furthermore, the Company's share trading policy, which is available on the Company's website, prohibits short term or speculative trading of the Company's securities and engage in any
+The Company's Remuneration Committee Charter includes a statement of the Company's policy on prohibiting transactions in associated products, which limit the risk of participating in unvested entitlements under any equity based remuneration schemes.
+Furthermore, the Company's share trading policy, which is available on the Company's website, discourages short term or speculative trading of the Company's securities.
+There is currently no formal prohibition in place to purchase financial instruments that are designed to hedge or offset a decrease in market value of equity securities granted as compensation or held, directly or indirectly, by Named Executive Officers or Directors.